 Authorized Shares.
-A total of 7,874,862 shares of our common stock are reserved for issuance pursuant to our 2020 Plan.
+As of September 30, 2020, a total of 7,874,862 shares of our common stock are reserved for issuance pursuant to our 2020 Plan.
 The number of shares available for issuance under our 2020 Plan will also include an annual increase on the first day of each fiscal year beginning on January 1, 2021, and ending on (and inclusive of) January 1, 2030, equal to the least of:

-- 4,000,000 shares; - four percent of the outstanding shares of our common stock as of the last day of the immediately preceding fiscal year; or - such number of shares as our board of directors may determine no later than the last day of our immediately preceding fiscal year.
+- 4.000.000 shares: - four percent of the outstanding shares of our common stock as of the last day of the immediately preceding fiscal year; or - such number of shares as our board of directors may determine no later than the last day of our immediately preceding fiscal year.